joncanady/joncanady.github.com/_posts/2014-07-31-what-it-takes.md

 That's the bare minimum.
 If I'm hiring a professional web developer, I'd also expect knowledge on:

-* Autoamted testing with something like RSpec
+* Automated testing with something like RSpec
 * Version control with Git
 * Javascript, at least enough to use JQuery